ultraq/promise-utils/README.md

  - **promise**: the Promise to pad out
  - **padMs**: number of milliseconds to have `promise` padded out to, if it resolves too quickly

+### retry(doPromise, numRetries, shouldRetry)

+Retry a promise a specified number of times.
+Returns a promise that is resolved/rejected with the results of the underlying promise, or eventually rejected after the number of retries has been reached without success.

+ - **doPromise**: A function which performs and returns the promise to be retried.
+ - **numRetries**: The number of times a retry should be attempted.
+ - **shouldRetry**: When the promise succeeds, this function is called with the result to determine whether or not the promise should be retried.